random-logic/textwave-design/CASE_ANALYSIS.md

 ![img3.png](img/img3.png)

 Figure 3 shows mixed results for the Small model, while the Medium model with RAG consistently outperforms its non-RAG counterpart.
 For easy and medium questions, the Small model benefits from RAG, achieving higher accuracy than without it.
 However, for harder questions and overall performance, the Small model with RAG performs worse.
 This may be because, when presented with additional retrieved information, the smaller model becomes overwhelmed or confused—its limited parameter capacity makes it less effective at integrating and reasoning over complex contextual data.
 The medium model, on the other hand, has more parameters so it does not have this struggle and therefore can perform with higher accuracy.
+As mentioned previously, the tradeoff to using the medium model is speed and resource usage.
+The verdict is to use the small model for easy questions

 # Reranker Performance Comparison (Architecture Selection)